 What is the Grading Scale?

-The law school operates under a 65-100 grading scale.
+- The law school operates under a 65-100 grading scale.
 The lowest passing grade under this scale is 70.
 Thus, any grade of 65-69 inclusive is a failing grade and, in required courses, may require the course to be repeated.

 - Faculty tend to follow some guidelines in first year courses and required upper level courses.
 The median grades in those courses tend towards:

-First-year courses, both semesters — median of 83.5
+- First-year courses, both semesters — median of 83.5

-Upper level required courses (Constitutional Law, Evidence, Professional Responsibility, Criminal Procedure) — median of 84
+- Upper level required courses (Constitutional Law, Evidence, Professional Responsibility, Criminal Procedure) — median of 84

 What is my official GPA?
 How do I get it and/or a transcript?